northbrooklynangels/northbrooklynangels.github.io/content/faq/index.md

 ## How do I sign up?

-[The easiest way to get started is through Deed](https://bit.ly/nbadeed): create a free account, search for “North Brooklyn Angels,” and browse available shifts.
+The easiest way to view and sign up for available shifts at [volunteer.northbrooklynangels.org](https://volunteer.northbrooklynangels.org).

 Please sign up before you come.
 Our kitchen operates on a “no surprises” ethos; knowing who to expect helps us run safe, smooth shifts and ensures every volunteer has a meaningful experience.
 Shifts fill quickly and we often have a waitlist, so signing up in advance also guarantees your spot.
-If your plans change, a quick note to [volunteer@northbrooklynangels.org](mailto:volunteer@northbrooklynangels.org) lets us open your spot to someone waiting.
+If your plans change, please use the "Cancel Shift" button in your email confirmation, or let us know by reaching out to [volunteer@northbrooklynangels.org](mailto:volunteer@northbrooklynangels.org).

 For emerging and flexible opportunities outside of our regular shifts, [see our Get Involved page for more information](/get-involved)!